 Andrew Caldecott QC, acting for JD submitted that the claim AH donated the entire amount of her $7-million divorce settlement to two charities was a “calculated and manipulative lie”, giving AH a considerable boost to her credibility that may have “tipped the scales against Mr. Depp from the very beginning”.

 During the proceedings in Fairfax between JD and AH, now adjourned until 11th April 2022, when asked by JD’s attorney, Leo Presiado of the law firm Brown Rudnik LLP in Boston, if she remembered anything resembling the damage conveyed in AH photographic evidence during her search of the property, Saenz replied: “I did not”

 Fresh evidence that has not been considered

-The Daily Mail has obtained never-before-seen bodycam footage worn by the officers attending the scene.
+The Daily Mail has obtained never-before-seen bodycam footage worn by two of the four officers attending the scene.
 In the video footage, which you can watch for yourself below, the officers can be seen entering the home.
 The property is in a clean and tidy state with no obvious signs of damage, broken items or wine spillage as alleged.
 There were no signs of personal injury, in contrast to the allegations.
 The evidence does not deceive.

 “I accept her evidence of the nature of the assaults he committed against her.
 They must have been terrifying.
 I accept that Mr. Depp put her in fear of her life” Nicol J stated.